asb219/evaluate-SOC-models/README.md

 Then, move back to the main repository's directory with `cd ..`.

-### Create virtual environment with conda
+### Create conda environment

-Create the python and R environment (named `eval14c` by default), and activate it:
+Create this project's python and R environment (named `eval14c` by default) with conda, and activate it:
 ```
 conda env create -f environment.yml
 conda activate eval14c